 Turn On The Slingshot

-Since then, Slingshot has a “full to full” basis, you must ensure that your tank is full before you start driving.
+Since then, Slingshot has had a “full to full” basis; you must ensure that your tank is complete before you start driving.
 If your tank is full, you must note that you should return the Slingshot with a full tank.
 You should also check the headlights to see if it’s working and if there are no warning lights.

 Adjust All The Things You Need to Adjust